Sanda vs Muay Thai: strong and weak points of each style

 Sanda, also known as Chinese boxing, is a hybrid martial art based on Kung Fu with elements of kickboxing and wrestling.

 Muay Thai, on the other hand, is based on a set of traditional Muay Boran techniques with a heavy influence on Western boxing.

 Let's take a look at what makes each of those respective styles unique.
 And which one provides fighters with a better set of skills for stand-up fighting?

-Sanda [Sanshou] is not a very popular sport outside of China.
-Not many people trains this martial art around the world.
-That means that there is a low competition level and a small pool of talents to choose from.
+Sanda (Sanshou) is not a very popular sport outside of China.
+Not many people train this martial art around the world.
+That means competition level is low and there is a small pool of talents to choose from.

 This situation isn't very helpful in training pro fighters that could successfully compete in the ring.
 The level of training doesn't allow most of them to compete with the best in MMA formula or K1/Glory ruleset.

 This is, in my opinion, the major weakness of Sanshou.
-It is not a set of fighting techniques or a training methods that stop the expansion of Sanda.
-It is a lack of following and top level competition that makes Sanda weaker than Muay Thai or Dutch Kickboxing.
+It is not a set of fighting techniques or training methods that stop the expansion of Sanda.
+It is a lack of following and top-level competition that makes Sanda weaker than Muay Thai or Dutch Kickboxing.

-Another reason of a low popularity of Sanda may be the ruleset.
-Each big formula like UFC, Strikeforce, K1/Glory has it's own ruleset that favor some martial arts over the others.
+Another reason for low popularity of Sanda may be the ruleset.
+Each big formula like UFC, Strikeforce, K1/Glory has its own ruleset that favors some martial arts over the others.

 This also applies to Muay Thai to some extent with its scoring system.
-Muay Thai, however, blends well into K1/Glory formula.
-And with added takedown defence techniques it also formed a sizeable pool of stand up strikers and champions in MMA competitions.
+Muay Thai, however, blends well into the K1/Glory formula.
+And with added takedown defense techniques it also formed a sizeable pool of stand up strikers and champions in MMA competitions.